 How did the apostles meet their deaths?

+The Bible does not tell us how each apostle died.
+It records the death of only two apostles.
+Therefore, we must depend upon historical information for the other apostles in order to answer the question, “How did the Twelve Apostles die?”
 The following chart provides a list of the apostles as presented in three of the gospels and the book of Acts.
-The chart reveals that the apostles are grouped by fours.
+The apostles are grouped by fours.

 |Apostle||Other Name||Traditions – Regarding Their Deaths|

 |Simon||Peter||Tradition says that Peter died in A.D.
 64-68 during Nero’s persecution of the Christians.
 He was crucified upside down on a cross.|